 I’m doing my master’s thesis on a new Protein Analysis method.
-I’ve been here for three weeks so I’m still very new!
-The project is cool as I get to be in the cell lab and the IHC lab and I get to be involved in the process from start to finish.
-There are limited people who know this technology so cool to be part of this.
+I’ve been here for three weeks, so I’m still very new!
+The project is cool as I get to be in the cell lab and the IHC lab, and I get to be involved in the process from start to finish.
+Some limited people know this technology, so cool to be part of this.

 Tell me a bit about your background.
 How did you get into this kind of role?

 After I finished school, I took two years out where I lived in London and South America.
 Then I studied biotechnical engineering at Linköping University.
 This summer, I’ll be a full-blown engineer.
 I think it can be difficult to get the first step in the industry, so I feel lucky to be here now.

 Have you experienced any barriers or biases in your career?

 Life sciences labs in Stockholm seem to be significantly dominated by women.
 Even manager positions are often women at both Octapharma, where I worked before, and Atlas Antibodies.
 However, although my university course was the only engineering course with an even spread of men and women, I know other engineering courses have almost no women.
 This can make it intimidating for women to join the courses and go down these career paths.

 What advice would you give to people interested in a career in research or life sciences?